Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: A Graph-Based Network Architecture

 with parameters of shapes \(\beta_{ir}, \eta_{ir} \in \R^{d_{\mathrm{out}}}, \ \gamma_{ir,j}^{(x)} \in \R^{d_{\mathrm{out}} \times d_{\mathrm{in}}}, \ \gamma_{ir,j}^{(a)} \in \R^{d_{\mathrm{out}} \times d_{\mathrm{out}}}\), such that

 Here, \(d_{\mathrm{in}}, d_{\mathrm{out}}, \sigma, M\) match those in Definition~\ref{defn:NTM_general}. \end{enumerate} \end{assu}

 Part (i) of Assumption~\ref{assu:express} ensures the existence and uniqueness of the Nash equilibrium.
 Indeed, by Banach's fixed-point theorem, the contraction property of the mapping \(a \mapsto A(x,a)\) guarantees a unique fixed point \(\widehat{\phi}\) satisfying equation~\eqref{eqn:NE_FP}.
-Part (ii) is motivated by the universal approximation theorem.
-It is satisfied whenever the activation function \(\sigma\) is sufficiently expressive (e.g., ReLU, Tanh, etc.), and \(A_i\) is continuous over its compact domain \cite{cybenko1989approximation,hornik1990universal,leshno1993multilayer}.
+Part (ii) is motivated by the universal approximation theorem for feedforward neural networks, when the activation function \(\sigma\) is sufficiently expressive (e.g., ReLU, Tanh, etc.), and \(A_i\) is continuous over its compact domain \cite{cybenko1989approximation,hornik1990universal,leshno1993multilayer}.

 We next state a universal approximation theorem for the NTM architecture with respect to Nash equilibrium feedback functions in static \(N\)-player games on graphs, the proof of which is presented in Appendix~\ref{app:proof_exp}.
+From a practical perspective, this result implies that, with sufficient depth and appropriate parameters, the NTM architecture can approximate Markovian NE strategies in static graphical games arbitrarily well.

 \begin{thm} Suppose Assumption~\ref{assu:express} holds with \(d_{\mathrm{in}},d_{\mathrm{out}}\in \N^+\), \(M \geq 2\), and \(\sigma = \mathrm{ReLU}\).
 If $d = d_{\mathrm{in}} + d_{\mathrm{out}}$, then for any \(\delta > 0\), \(i \in [N]\), \(K \in \mathbb{N}\), and any simple connected undirected graph \(G\), there exists a set of trainable parameters such that the multi-dimensional NTM architecture \(\phi^{\mathrm{NTM}}_{i,K,M,G}\) satisfies: